CGPA Calculator with Credit Hours

 Practical tips to raise a low CGPA

 Effective time management is also important.
 Regular, shorter study sessions are generally better than irregular cramming.
-Strong students also go through marking schemes, solve past papers and seek help early rather than waiting until the semester ends.
+Strong students also go through marking schemes, solve past papers, and seek help early rather than waiting until the semester ends.

 Common mistakes students make during CGPA calculation